Welcome to today's edition of the Rush 24-7 podcast.

 But there's something institutional about this, too.

-That is the hatred by many people in this country for this country, the hatred, or should say, of this country, the hatred by many people in this country of the U.S. military and the hell with the consequences of their actions.
+They hatred, or should I say, of this country, the hatred by many people in this country of the U.S. military and the hell with the consequences of their actions.

-Now we'll find out just how many Americans actually want to lose wars.
+Now, we'll find out just how many Americans actually want to lose wars.

-How many Americans just actually want their country humiliated?
+How many Americans just actually want their country humiliated.

-As to the story on women in the military, headline, women face emotional wounds of war, the nightmares didn't start.
+As to the story on women in the military, headline, women face emotional wounds of war, the nightmares didn't start until months after Alicia Flores returned home.

 The images were stark and disturbing.